How to Start a Podcast and Measure Its Impact in 2021

 Another way to set your brand up for podcasting success (whether you’re a major company or a small business), is to start by having thought leaders from your company as featured guests on other podcasts.

-You can reach out to these podcasts by following the advice in our Finding and Vetting Podcast Guests article, as it has a section on 5 ways you can perform outreach to connect with these other podcasts.
+You can reach out to these podcasts by following the advice in our Finding and Vetting Podcast Guests article, as it has a section on five ways you can perform outreach to connect with these other podcasts.
 This peek behind the curtain shows how different podcasters can work together to co-promote one another via guest hosting and/or becoming an interviewee.

 The Promotional Power of a Newsletter

-According to John, Marketing Over Coffee sees big wins with their newsletter, which not only helps with repeat listenership, but also helps to monetize the podcast by reinforcing the CTAs mentioned throughout the episodes.
+According to Wall, Marketing Over Coffee sees big wins with their newsletter, which not only helps with repeat listenership, but also helps to monetize the podcast by reinforcing the CTAs mentioned throughout the episodes.
 Sponsors love seeing that the newsletter translates the podcast advertisements into dollars.
 Jump down to the Podcast Advertising and Sponsorship section below for more on the topic.

 SEO Helps to Grow Podcast Listenership

-Brian said that Buffer’s podcast saw early success with publishing the podcast’s episode show notes and transcripts.
+Peters said that Buffer’s podcast saw early success with publishing the podcast’s episode show notes and transcripts.
 This, of course, fairs well in the world of SEO and brings Google’s attention to the content of the podcast as it exists in text form.

 Having your show notes and transcripts published in iTunes, on your website, and elsewhere, offers yet another avenue of exposure for your show.
 This is because Google reads the text, discerns the topic at hand, and the insights from the conversation.
 This ultimately helps to optimize your show for search (SEO), allowing those who are interested in hearing about your topics and from your guests to find your podcast in Google search results.